sebanc/linuxloops/Readme/Live-image.md

 Install 7zip, download the linuxloops live 7z archive in the release section of this Github repository and extract the linuxloops live 7z archive.

-Write the resulting image file to your USB flashdrive using Rufus, Etcher or a similar tool.
+Write the resulting image file to your USB flashdrive using balenaEtcher.

 Reboot your computer and select the USB flashdrive from the UEFI boot menu.